Things to know before moving to Dubai – a complete checklist

 Things to watch out for:

-- If you’re coming on a tourist visa with the goal of finding a job in Dubai, be careful not to accumulate the so-called overstay fines.
-If your tourist visa is valid for 30 days, you must either leave the country or extend your stay in a timely matter.
+- If you’re coming on a tourist visa to find a job in Dubai, be careful not to accumulate the so-called overstay fines.
+If your tourist visa is valid for 30 days, you must either leave the country or extend your stay promptly.
 Otherwise, it could cost you a pretty penny.

 Things to watch out for:

-- You won’t be able to reserve a property without having the copy of your residence visa, so you’ll have to wait until your employer has processed that before signing the lease.
-Alternatively, you can ask for an original letter from your sponsor stating that the residence visa process is underway
+- You won’t be able to reserve a property without a copy of your residence visa, so you’ll have to wait until your employer has processed that before signing the lease.
+Alternatively, you can ask for an original letter from your sponsor stating that the residence visa process is underway.

 - The property lease in Dubai usually involves a one-year contract.
-However, paying a full price in advance does have its perks.
-If you pay the total yearly rent with one or two checks, as opposed to three or four, and at times could save you some money.
+However, paying full price in advance does have its perks.
+If you pay the total yearly rent with one or two checks, as opposed to three or four, you could save some money.

 - Dubai is all about location.
 Just like in Los Angeles, the less time you spend stuck in traffic, the better.
-In addition to tens of thousands of listings on Bayut, you can find extensive content on Dubai’s most coveted areas (or just areas nearby your future office), either in the form of area guides or on MyBayut.
+In addition to tens of thousands of listings on Bayut, you can find extensive content on Dubai’s most coveted areas on MyBayut.

 Dubai Now is a local app devised by the cutting-edge government entity, Smart Dubai.
 It’s a reasonably sized application that somehow contains over 50 individual apps from 22 government entities!